-When you think about the safety culture in your workplace, what’s it like?
+When you think about the safety culture in your current workplace, what’s it like?

 Is safety information wilfully ignored, messengers ‘shot’, responsibilities dodged, failures covered up, new ideas crushed, and a militant hierarchy which ensures people ‘stay in their box’?
 Hopefully not.

-On the flip side, perhaps you have a highly ‘visible’ safety culture, and your organisation has moved beyond pathological and reactive safety behaviours.
+Or perhaps your organisation has moved beyond pathological and reactive safety behaviours.
 Instead, it has greater calculations and systems to manage hazards, which are put in place by an increasingly informed and trusted workforce.

 Many organisations think this highly ‘visible’ safety culture equals a successful safety culture.
 While it sounds plausible, it has its drawbacks…